Matrices perturbed by random noise: The accuracy of low-rank approximation: Introduction

 {\bf Case 1.} $E$ is natural (white) noise that occurs in the data or artificial noise that we intentionally add to the data for a certain purpose, such as protecting privacy; see \cite{dwork2008differential} for a survey.
 In these cases, $E$ is often a random matrix with iid entries with zero mean, and one can use random matrix theory to derive its properties.

 {\bf Case 2.} In many other situations, however, $E$ is not real noise, but a matrix that we define out of the context of the problem, as part of our analysis.
 This situation is common in algorithmic applications, and we refer to Appendix \ref{App: motivating examples} for various examples.
 For example, we can view missing entries as noise.
-In most situations like this, $E$ is also random, but its entries are not iid, and its behavior can be quite different from that of standard models in random matrix theory.
-(For instance, the semi-circle law or circular law does not hold.)

-\begin{definition} A Wigner matrix is a random symmetric matrix whose upper diagonal entries are iid sub-Gaussian random variables with zero mean and unit variance.
-A random variable $\xi$ is sub-Gaussian if there is a constant $c >0$ such that for any $t>0$, $\P ( | \xi- \E \xi | \ge t \sqrt {\Var \xi } ) \le 2 e^{-ct^2 }$. \end{definition} 2mm In the next section, we present a few standard ways to bound $\|\tilde A_p- A_p\|$, using classical tools in numerical linear algebra.
-In Section \ref{subsec: mainDe}, we present our main result, Theorem \ref{cor: rec}, which holds for a deterministic noise matrix $E$.
-We next work out a toy example, Theorem \ref{theorem:easy}, which deals with random noise, so the reader can have some feeling about the role of the parameters of {\it skewness} $x$ and $y$, mentioned above.
-In subsection \ref{subsec: geoview}, we discuss a geometric viewpoint of this new result, which leads to an interesting phenomenon.
-In particular, it shows that the use of the triangle inequality (as shown in the proof of Theorem \ref{EY} below) could be very wasteful.
+In these cases, $E$ is also random, but its entries are no longer iid, and its behavior is different from that of standard models in random matrix theory.
+(For instance, the semi-circle law or circular law does not hold.) \begin{definition} A Wigner matrix is a random symmetric matrix whose upper diagonal entries are iid sub-Gaussian random variables with zero mean and unit variance.
+A random variable $\xi$ is sub-Gaussian if there is a constant $c >0$ such that for any $t>0$, $\P ( | \xi- \E \xi | \ge t \sqrt {\Var \xi } ) \le 2 e^{-ct^2 }$. \end{definition} 2mm